 - And, of course, hard-cooked eggs

-Once you've chosen your ingredients, mix everything together well, and take a taste.
+Once you've chosen your dressing ingredients, mix well and take a taste.
 Need more salt?
 Vinegar?
 Spice?
-Adjust seasonings before you start tossing the dressing with the potatoes; the less you stir, the prettier your salad will look.
+Adjust seasonings before you start coating the potatoes with the dressing; the less you stir, the prettier your salad will look.
 And remember, the potatoes are much blander than the dressing; a spoonful of strong-tasting dressing may be just right once it's mixed with the potatoes.
-Also, the flavors will intensify with time.
-If you can manage it, make your potato salad a day ahead to achieve optimum flavor.